Imaginatio/REL/README.md

 - Any capturing group you pass inside those strings won't be taken into account by REL when the final regex is generated.
 The following groups and back-references will be shifted so the resulting regex will most probably be incorrect.
 - You still need to escape your expressions to match literally characters that are regex-significant like `+`, `?` or `(`, even in `RECst`.
 Use `esc(str)` to escape the whole string.
 - Any regex you pass as a string will be kept as-is when translated into different flavors.
-For instance, the dot `.` does not have the same meaning in a JavaScript regex where is does not match a new line `\n`.
+For instance, the `\w` passed in a string (as opposed to used with `Word`/`μ`) will not be translated by the `DotNETFlavor`.

 ### Named Capturing Groups